BSc (Hons)

 Modules

-This module gives students opportunity to advance their skills and knowledge in a social work in a social work setting and enhance their capability in preparation for their assessed and supported year in employment.
+This module gives students the opportunity to advance their skills and knowledge in a social work setting and enhance their capabilities in preparation for their Assessed and Supported Year in Employment.
 It will cover the core tasks of social work, risk assessment, assessment of needs, care planning, working with other professionals and developing and sustaining relationships with individuals, families and groups.
-The student will need to demonstrate their skills in working autonomously, critical and analytical reflective thinking when confronted with problems and dilemmas, and working using best evidence, e.g., identifying what is best evidence and how it informs better outcomes for individuals’ families and groups.
+The student will need to demonstrate their skills in working autonomously, critical and analytical reflective thinking when confronted with problems and dilemmas, and working using best evidence, for example identifying what is best evidence and how it informs better outcomes for individuals’ families and groups.

 This is an independent study module.

-Building on from the learning and teaching in level 5 and from the 70 day placement, this module will provide students with the opportunity to develop their skill & knowledge in working directly with individuals, families, and communities, safely and effectively.
+Building on from the learning and teaching in level 5 and from the 70-day placement, this module will provide students with the opportunity to develop their skill and knowledge in working directly with individuals, families and communities, safely and effectively.

 Entry requirements